ShubhiJain67/LeetCode/README.md

 LeetCode 1365 : How Many Numbers Are Smaller Than the Current Number (48_Easy)

+LeetCode 1428 : Leftmost Coloumn with atleast 1 one (61_Medium)

 GeeksForGeeks : Card Rotation (1_Medium)

 GeeksForGeeks : Print Diagonally (2_Medium)